ZheZhangEcon/zhezhang-econ.github.io/papers.md

 ## Working papers

-- We've got you covered!
-The effect of public health insurance on rural entrepreneurship, (with Zhenggang Wang and Zenan Wu), 1st **R&R** at ***Journal of Public Economics***, received, 3 Jan 2024.
+- The quiet revolution: The send-down movement and female empowerment in rural China (with Wenyi Lu and Chong Liu), 1st **R&R** at ***Journal of Development Economics***, received, 4 May 2024.
 - Cover more for less: Targeted drug coverage, chronic disease management, and medical spending (with Julie Shi and Wanyu Yang), 1st **R&R** at ***Journal of Development Economics***, received, 20 Feb 2024.
-- The quiet revolution: The send-down movement and female empowerment in rural China, (with Wenyi Lu and Chong Liu), 1st **R&R** at ***Journal of Development Economics***, received, 4 May 2024.
-- Impacts of prolonged exposure to air pollution on quality of life, (with Runhao Zhao, Chong Liu, and Junjian Yi).
+- Impacts of prolonged exposure to air pollution on quality of life (with Runhao Zhao, Chong Liu, and Junjian Yi).
-- The effect of information and streamlined appointment on patient sorting and hospital efficiency (with Changcheng Song, Nan Yang and Junjian Yi).
+- The effect of information and streamlined appointments on patient sorting and hospital efficiency (with Changcheng Song, Nan Yang, and Junjian Yi).
 - Physician as chronic-disease patient: Evidence from first-ever stroke (with Yajie Wang, Kamhon Kan, and Junjian Yi).